 QR codes have been bridging the gap between physical and digital for years.
 No wonder we regularly see them on (e-commerce) packages.
 For example, A postal company launched a QR stamp last year that allows the sender to leave a video message for the recipient.
 An idea that translates well into online retail,e.g., for online gift sellers.

 The fact that the package is slowly replacing the shopping bag does not mean that recognisability is unnecessary.
-On the contrary.
-Standing out from the growing pile of brown boxes just gets more important.
+On the contrary, standing out from the growing pile of brown boxes gets more important.
 This is already possible with printing in one color; environmentally friendly and economical.
 A striking packing tape also works wonders.
 Please note: not every product is suitable for flamboyant packaging.
-Sellers of valuable products therefore often choose discreet packaging to prevent theft.
+Sellers of valuable products, therefore, often choose discreet packaging to prevent theft.

 4. 3D Packaging

 More and more types of available packaging machines are coming onto the market.
-Previously, these machines were mainly aimed at the larger e-commerce parties and were tailor-made.
-At the moment there are also machines available that can be used for small e-commerce parties.
-The packaging machines used by e-commerce parties usually only have the option of making the packaging different in height.
-At the moment there are also machines available that can adjust the package at the 3D level.
-But these machines are still very expensive and not well developed.
+Previously, these machines were mainly aimed at larger e-commerce parties and were tailor-made.
+At the moment, there are also machines available that can be used for small e-commerce parties.
+The packaging machines used by e-commerce parties can usually only make the packaging different in height.
+At the moment, there are also machines available that can adjust the package at the 3D level.
+But these machines are still costly and not well developed.

 There are also developments in the software field.
 There are several software products on the market that help pack multi-item orders efficiently.

 5. Mailbox format

 T-shirts, smartphone cases, books.
 All products that easily fit through the letterbox.
 Still, many online retailers choose to turn this into a parcel post.
 This is because Track & Trace information is available for parcel posts, which strengthens their position when a customer claims not to have received anything.
-The disadvantage is that parcel post is significantly more expensive than a ‘bus package’.
+The disadvantage is that a parcel post is significantly more expensive than a ‘bus package.’

 To help the online retailer of small items, postal companies are now introducing the Letterbox Package.
 The convenience and lower costs of letterbox mail, but with the certainty of Track & Trace.